Key Factors Influencing Rupee vs. Dollar Value

 Public Debt

-If a country has a high level of budget deficit and is borrowing to cover this, then it would result in a lower currency valuation.
-Public debt is the government’s total liabilities against the Consolidated Fund of India.
-It is further classified into internal and external debt.
+If a country has a high level of budget deficit and is borrowing to cover this, then it often results in a lower currency valuation.
 A country with a huge amount of public debt carries a very high risk of inflation.

-If the debt is too large and investors are not confident in the country’s ability to service its debts, then they will not be reluctant to buy bonds.
-Thus, inflation will go up, and currency valuation will go down.
+If the debt is too large and investors are not confident in the country’s ability to service its debts, then they may be reluctant to continue investing in the bonds of that nation.
+Typically, a lack of investor confidence leads to currency devaluation.

 -